 Alan Lawrence : Represented Artist

 In 1987 Lawrence decided to concentrate entirely on composing.
 He established a recording studio in central London, writing and producing music for many television productions ranging from current affairs to comedy via the arts.
-He wrote music for many short films and a number of award-winning animations.
 He also composed and produced music for major exhibition spaces in Britain and Europe including the Museum of London and Granada Studios.

-In 1997 he closed his studio and resolved to devote his energies entirely to the writing of music for concert performance.
-With his wife, Australian actress Carol Burns, Lawrence returned to Queensland.
-Since then he has composed a variety of orchestral and chamber works performed in Australia and in England - among these: Chromatograph (Queensland Orchestra - Brisbane, 2003); Encryption II for oboe and percussion ensemble (Duncan Tolmie and Isorhythmos - Brisbane, 2003); Jacques Pasquier rencontre Yvonne Audette ici for clarinet and string trio (Richard Haynes and ensemble - Queensland Art gallery, 2005); Composition with Eames Chair for solo clarinet (Andrew Harper - Dukes Hall, London, 2006); and Offshore (So-la Voce Chamber Choir - Brisbane, 2009).
+In 1997 he closed his studio, deciding to concentrate on music for concert performance.
+With his wife, the actress Carol Burns, Lawrence returned to Queensland.
+Since then he has composed a variety of orchestral and chamber works, among these: Divisions for Orchestra (QSO,2000), Encryption II (Duncan Tolmie and Isorhythmos, Brisbane, 2003); Jacques Pasquier rencontre Yvonne Audette ici (Ovid Ensemble, London, 2002); Composition with Eames Chair for solo clarinet (Andrew Harper - Dukes Hall, London, 2006); and Offshore (So-la Voce Chamber Choir - Brisbane, 2009).
 In 2009 he completed a one-act opera The Hoop of the World with a libretto by David Harsent.

-Since writing The Hoop of the World Lawrence has written music for a number of Queensland theatrical productions.
-He has also engaged in research and writing on the subject of theatre.
-Recently he has composed new pieces for the AMEB percussion syllabus and has completed the first two pieces of his Kattrin Trilogy, a series of works for solo performer and quadraphonics, the first of which received its first performance, given by David Montgomery, at the Queensland Theatre Company - Bille Brown Studio, on 24 November 2014.
-His latest work, The Instant Burst of Clamour, was premiered by the Kupka's Piano ensemble at the State Library of Queensland on 16 May 2015, and he is providing sound and music to run alongside the Queensland Theatre Company 2015 production of Samuel Beckett's Happy Days.
+He has composed new pieces for the AMEB percussion syllabus and his Kattrin's Drum, a work for solo percussionist and quadraphonics, received its first performance by David Montgomery, at the Queensland Theatre Company, on 24 November 2014.
+His chamber work, The Instant Burst of Clamour, was premiered by the Kupka's Piano ensemble on 16 May 2015, and he provided sound and music associated with the Queensland Theatre Company 2015 production of Samuel Beckett's Happy Days, a production which featured the final performance by his wife, Carol, shortly before her untimely death.
+Since then Lawrence has moved to Rome where he now lives with the translator and academic, Anita Weston.

 Lawrence was a 2002 Composer Affiliate of the Queensland Orchestra and has a PhD in composition from the University of Queensland.